ceramicnetwork/docs-docusaurus/docs/dids/guides/add-chain-support.md

 ### CACAO Support

 [CACAO](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-74.md) is a chain-agnostic Object Capability ([OCAP](https://en.wikipedia.org/wiki/Object-capability_model)).
-CACAO allows us to create DID sessions by transfering the rights to write/update specific Ceramic streams from a DID:PKH (blockchain account) to a browser session key.
+CACAO allows us to create DID sessions by transferring the rights to write/update specific Ceramic streams from a DID:PKH (blockchain account) to a browser session key.
 Session keys then can sign all Ceramic writes, needing to only sign with your blockchain account once.
 To add support for your blockchain we need be able to translate from SIWX messages to a CACAO (and back) and describe how to sign a SIWX.
 The library [`@didtools/cacao`](https://github.com/ceramicnetwork/js-did/tree/main/packages/cacao) implements this.

 To add support, first implement a SIWX class specific to your blockchain, based on the CAIP122 spec defined above.
 The file should be added to `src/siwx/siw(name).ts` and extend `SiwxMessage`.
 Typically you should only have to implement the function `signMessage()` which encodes a SIWX message in the format needed to sign message payloads in your ecosystem.
 Reference the Solana (SIWS) and Ethereum (SIWE) implementations for example.